Life isn’t fair.

 People who have suffered a catastrophic injury as a result of someone else’s negligence often feel like they have been dealt a bad hand or received a raw deal from life.
 A pleasant Sunday drive or routine surgical operation can quickly become a life-changing event complete with piles of medical bills, pain and suffering, and other damages.

-The good news: it doesn’t have to happen.
+The good news: It doesn’t have to end that way.
 You can get the financial compensation you deserve.
-By avoiding the pitfalls outlined below you can make sure your case is on solid footing and increase your chances for efficiently navigating the legal process after an unfortunate injury or the loss of a loved one.
+By avoiding the pitfalls outlined below, you can make sure your case is on solid footing and increase your chances of efficiently navigating the legal process after an unfortunate injury or the loss of a loved one.

 Don’t Skip Seeing A Doctor

 In the event you pursue a personal injury claim, it will be crucial to have a record of your injuries and your medical treatment.
 Worried about the cost or don’t have health insurance?
 Some doctors will work with injury victims to defer payment until a settlement is reached in a personal injury case.
 If you live in a no-fault insurance state, your auto insurance will provide some medical coverage after your accident.

 Don’t Trust The Insurance Company Or Its Employees

 Not everyone who works for the insurance company is a bad person.
 The insurance adjuster who reaches out to you may sincerely want you to get better and recover from your injury.
 The problem is that when push comes to shove, their loyalty will lie with their employer’s bottom line, not yours.

 You have nothing to gain and much to lose by talking to insurance adjusters and other company representatives before seeking the counsel of a knowledgeable personal injury lawyer.